king-ds/AI-Dent/README.md

 The main objectives of the application are:
 - Data loss prevention,
 - inhibit paper works,
-- and data high avaibility.
+- and high data availability.

 For backend API please check this <a href="https://github.com/king-ds/dental_api">repo</a>.